drmoknowsit/uxn-translation/README.md

 - Allocating a number of bytes means first working out how many pages are needed, and then look for this number of contiguous pages in memory, using the bitmap.
 The result of the allocation is that the bitmap contains a contiguous sequence of `1` bits.
 - Dellocating a number of bytes means setting all the corresponding bits in the bitmap to `0`.

-### Python reference implementation

-I provide [a Python reference implementation](https://git.dcs.gla.ac.uk/wim/cans/-/blob/main/AE1-part1-code/DynamicMemoryAllocReference.py?ref_type=heads) of `malloc()` and `free()` as defined in this exercise.
-This serves as the functional specification.
-I also provide [an Uxntal code skeleton](https://git.dcs.gla.ac.uk/wim/cans/-/blob/main/AE1-part1-code/dynamic-memory-alloc-skeleton.tal?ref_type=heads) with a suitable structure and helper functions for printing as well as an implementation of the allocation map code.

 ### Your task

 Your task is: